New Community College Partnerships Provide Opportunity for Students, Industry

 Both Gaston College and CVCC also entered into their own Community College Collaboration, or “C3,” articulation agreements with NC State today.

 A C3 is a dual enrollment program.
-CVCC students will enroll at NC State while completing their Associate in Science degree in Hickory.
-Gaston College students will enroll at NC State while completing an Associate in Arts, Associate in Science or Associate in Engineering degree in Dallas.
+CVCC and Gaston College students will enroll at NC State while completing their Associate in Art, Associate in Science, or Associate in Engineering degree in Hickory or Dallas.
 All of those courses will seamlessly transfer toward a bachelor’s degree when they ultimately transfer to NC State.
 Students involved in the C3 program are guaranteed admission to NC State if they complete their associate degree with at least a 3.0 GPA.

 Through dual enrollment, both CVCC and Gaston College students will have access to advising and other resources through NC State.
 For President Garrett Hinshaw, that translates to a more accessible, less intimidating path to a bachelor’s degree for first-generation college students.
 Nearly one-third of community college students are the first in their family to pursue higher education, according to a report from the Association of Community College Trustees.